basarevych/injectt/README.md

     return "a";
   }

-  // optional dependencies which
+  // dependencies which will be passed
-  // will be passed to the constructor static get $requires() {
+  // to the constructor, optional static get $requires() {
     return ["b", "c"];
   }